CHF Education Programs & Resources

 Chicago Humanities Festival

-With more than 100 events every November, the CHF fall Festival is the premiere public humanities programming in the City of Chicago.
-Celebrating its 21st season this year, the Festival hosts hundreds of scholars, writers, artists, and performers, fall Festival programs provide forums for teachers and students alike to engage in a wide-ranging conversation across the disciplines.
-Teachers can earn CPDUs for attendance and most programs offer free or much reduced tickets for educators and students.
+With more than 80 events every November, the Chicago Humanities Festival is the premier public humanities program in the City of Chicago.
+CHF hosts hundreds of scholars, writers, artists, and performers.
+Fall Festival programs provide forums for teachers and students alike to engage in a wide-ranging conversation across disciplines.
+Teachers can earn CPDUs for attendance and most programs offer reduced-price tickets for educators and students.

 Graduate Student Seminars

 Graduate students in history and art history are invited to participate in discussions with presenters from the Baskes Lecture in History and the Terra Foundation for American Art.
 The discussions are moderated by local professors and engage the students in discussions about their place in the field.